 At Fleschner, Stark, Tanoos & Newlin, our Indiana personal injury lawyers believe in ensuring our clients get all the information they need when they decide to file compensation claims, and explaining the possibility of an appeal is part of that goal.
 However, we also want you to know that should your verdict be appealed, you can count on our legal team to provide you with high-quality legal representation that’s built to win you the money you’re owed.

 Don’t be dissuaded from filing a claim if you were hurt—most claims settle long before they go to court, and most court decisions aren’t appealed due to cost.
 And remember, no matter what happens, you’ve got our experienced and dedicated lawyers on your side.
-Contact us today for a free consultation.
+To discus your chances of winning a personal injury lawsuit, contact us today for a free consultation.

 Fleschner, Stark, Tanoos & NewlinN/a